Avizo and Amira are two separate packages that are used for similar but distinct purposes.

 We also have great guidelines from the developer on CPU requirements.
 The CPU-dependent components of the software is generally pretty well multi-threaded.
 However returns diminish once you go past eight cores.
 At this point clock frequency and cache have a bigger effect.
 In other words having a dual-socket system with two fat Xeon quad cores or one eight core Xeon with lots of cache and as much frequency as you can squeeze out of it is optimal.

 Basically AMIRA / AVIZO needs the fastest clock speed in about 8 cores.
-As far as a dual CPU system, the only recommended CPU option is 2x Xeon E5 2643 v4 which can reach a top speed of 3.7Ghz.
-Otherwise, one of our overclocked machines followed by X299 are the best options.
+As far as a dual CPU system, the only recommended CPU option is 2x Xeon Gold 6136 or 6154 which can reach a top speed of 3.7Ghz.

 Operating systems supported by AVIZO / AMIRA